-In cold roof construction the loft space must always be ventilated.
-If an LR "breather" underlay is used, the batten space must be ventilated.
-In warm roof construction with an HR underlay, a ventilated void between the insulation and the underlay must be provided.
-If an LR "breather" underlay is used, the underlay and the batten space above must be ventilated, in addition, an AVCL (impermeable membrane) must be provided between the insulation and the internal finish.
-The most effective way to achieve this batten space ventilation is through eaves to ridge ventilation.
+In warm roof construction with an HR underlay a ventilated void between the insulation and the underlay must be provided.
+If an LR "breather" underlay is used the underlay and the batten space above must be ventilated, in addition a VCL (impermeable membrane) must be provided between the insulation and the internal finish.